The following note seeks to provide answers to typical questions that arise out the Neighbourhood Plan process. We hope that you find it useful.

 What is housing land supply and how does that impact local planning decisions and the Neighbourhood Plan?

 Local Planning Authorities, to include TVBC, are all required to demonstrate that they have enough housing land supply for the next five years.
-If that is not met, then there is a ‘presumption in favour of sustainable development’ which in effect allows developers to propose speculative developments, i.e. developments on land which has not yet been identified as suitable for development, which will then be more difficult for TVBC to resist.
+If that is not met, then there is a ‘presumption in favour of sustainable development’ which in effect allows developers to propose speculative developments, i.e. developments on land which has not yet been identified as suitable for development, which planning applications will then be more difficult for TVBC to resist.
 However, if sufficient land supply has been identified then a Neighbourhood Plan will have a greater prospect of stopping speculative developments being considered by the planning authorities.

 At the present time TVBC say that it has a strong housing land supply position which is extremely helpful in resisting inappropriate development in the countryside.
 However, housebuilders may challenge this at any time through the planning appeal process.
+An application may be forthcoming in the near future by Hilliers on Jermyns Lane – if so, it would an indication of whether the developers believe that TVBC cannot demonstrate an effective HLS.

 Are local businesses involved in the process?